This post may contain affiliate links. Read my disclosure policy.

 Chicken Fried Rice

-- 1/4 Cup rice wine or dry sherry
+- 1/4 cup rice wine or dry sherry

 - 2 tsp brown sugar

-- 1 Tbs sesame oil
+- 1 Tbsp sesame oil

-- 1/4 cup Chicken stock
+- 1/4 cup chicken stock or broth

 - 1 Tbsp cornstarch

-- 2 large Eggs
+- 2 large eggs

 - 1/2 cup water chestnuts

-- 1 Cup frozen peas completely thawed
+- 1 cup frozen peas, thawed

-- Add the chicken, cooked rice, peas and soy sauce mixture to the skillet and mix to combine.
+- Add the chicken, cooked rice, peas, and soy sauce mixture to the skillet and mix to combine.
 Add in the stock mixture, mixing well to combine.
 Let the mixture come to a slow simmer.

 - Push all of the ingredients to the sides of the pan, forming a circle of open space in the middle.
-Add the scrambled eggs and let them sit for a minute or two.
+Add the beaten eggs and let them sit for a minute or two.
 Once the eggs start to set, stir them to cook evenly.
 Then proceed to mix them into the rest of the ingredients.